h2non/thread.js/README.md

 It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack

-Welcome to the multithreading world in the browser, now made simple and funny
+Welcome to the multithreading world in the browser, now made simple, funny and tiny (5KB gzipped)

 Getting started with [basic usage](#basic-usage), some [examples](https://github.com/h2non/thread.js/tree/master/examples) or [tests](https://github.com/h2non/thread.js/tree/master/test) and be aware about [threads limitations](#threads-limitations)